pakshuang/ai-chat-survey/docs/llm.md

 assistant: Thank you for your time and valuable feedback.
 We truly appreciate it.
 Have a great day!
 ```

 In this conversation, notice that the LLM focuses only on the user's desire for a new type of burger.
-This conversation immediately presents a problem: There is a tendency for the LLM to focus on a specific answer in the survey, and not other responses, which may prove very interesting.
+This conversation immediately presents a problem: There is a tendency for the LLM to focus on a specific answer in the survey, and not other responses which may prove very interesting, therefore forgoing important insights.

 ### Step 2